libretro/docs/docs/library/jaxe.md

 ## Background

-A fully-featured, cross platform XO-CHIP/S-CHIP/CHIP-8 emulator written in C and SDL.
-The JAXE core has been authored by
+A fully-featured, cross platform XO-CHIP/S-CHIP/CHIP-8 emulator written in C. The JAXE core has been authored by

 - phcoder (Vladimir Serbinenko)
 - kurtjd (Kurtis Dinelle)